fablab-leoben/UV_furnace/README.md

 #### 6.2 Flashing the display

+Save the [UV_furnace.tft](https://github.com/fablab-leoben/UV_furnace/blob/master/HMI/UV_furnace.tft) file on a micro SD card, insert it into the display and supply it with power.
+The flash process starts automatically.
+After that remove the micro SD card and repower the display.
+If you would like to make changes to the interface just open [UV_furnace.HMI](https://github.com/fablab-leoben/UV_furnace/blob/master/HMI/UV_furnace.HMI) with the [Nextion editor](http://nextion.itead.cc/download.html).

 ### 7. App

 Download and install the Blynk app for your [Android](https://play.google.com/store/apps/details?id=cc.blynk) or [iOS](https://itunes.apple.com/at/app/blynk-iot-for-arduino-raspberry/id808760481?mt=8) device.
 Now scan the QR code below and replace Auth code in the access.h file.
 Currently you can see the the setpoint and current temperature.
 You will get a notification when the furnace is ready.
 More features will come in the future.